Director: Norman Z. McLeod

 The best Marx Brothers movie is "Duck Soup"; I think that's generally a pretty universally accepted truth.
 If you have to narrow it to one film, one absolute essential movie to give us the best and most complete example of their work, then yeah, that's the one that's always gonna pop up on everybody's essential or great films of all-time list.
 I already included it in mine, as I did a Canon of Film post on "Duck Soup" years ago:

 However, after "Duck Soup", there's a bit of a debate on what the 2nd best Marx Brothers film is.
 I think most people tend to rank "A Night at the Opera" in that spot, which is a great movie by the way, but I honestly don't care for it that much, or for that matter most of their post-Paramount movies.
 You see, it seems ridiculous now, but "Duck Soup" was actually a major flop, and it caused Paramount to give up on them and they released them from their contract.
-They made movies with other studios the rest of their career, starting with MGM and "A Night at the Opera", but most of those movies had a little too much oversight by higher-ups who insisted that their actually be less Marx Brothers in their films fearing that too much of them without something other sideplot, one that's perhaps more universal, like a romance between two young characters that has nothing to do with anything else would get added between their gags.
+They made movies with other studios the rest of their career, starting with MGM and "A Night at the Opera", however, most of those movies had a little too much oversight by higher-ups who insisted that there actually be less Marx Brothers in their films fearing that too much of them without some kind of other sideplot, one that's perhaps more universal, like a romance between two young characters that has nothing to do with anything else, would get added between their gags.
 Most of these movies are still funny, but some are pretty lousy, and they're not what I want from a Marx Brothers movie.
-I do go see the Marx Brothers to see a forgettable teen romance involving Kitty Carlisle.
+I don't go see the Marx Brothers to see a forgettable teen romance involving Kitty Carlisle.

 The Marx Brothers were complete anarchy; they were relentless thunderstrikes to the funny bone of America and kick to the ball of American traditions and sensibilities as well as rationalness in general, they may have more talents, like how most of them on top of everything else were incredible musicians, but they shouldn't be so heartfelt and they really shouldn't care that much about the lives of others; they're the ones who are supposed to disrupt those lives!